Hosted by by Stockholm Zoo (Skansen Foundation), Sweden, 25-28 March 2019

 Prices for rooms in the house (Hantverkshuset):

 7 single rooms €62 / night

 5 st 3-bed room €95 / night (€32 per bed)

 15 st 4-bed room €127 / night (€32 per bed)

 3 st 6-bed room €191 / night (€32 per bed)

 All prices above are incl.
 VAT, Showers and toilets are available in the corridors.
 The cabins and rooms have bunk beds.
-The price includes towels and sheets, beds make the guests themselves.
+The price includes towels and sheets.
 Breakfast buffet can be purchased for 100 SKR per person per day

 You can also find hotels in the old town area (Gamla Stan) and Skeppsbron area, which are both conveniently located for ferry access.
 Hotels in the Östermalm area offer access by bus, tram or walking.